 Battery life is an excellent 7 days on a single charge.
 This beats its predecessor by 2 days, allowing it to go 40% longer.

 This is a sleek looking device which comes with a great software ecosystem.
 You’ll find everything you need for 24/7 activity monitoring, and the device will link to the GPS on your smartphone to provide more precise data on pace and distance when you’re running while recording a map of your route in the app.

 Last but certainly not least are the smart features.
 These have progressed so much that they are starting to blend the line between fitness tracker and smartwatch.
 Charge 3 comes with call, calendar, text and smartphone app notifications.
 You can accept or reject calls and Android phone users are able to send pre-canned quick replies.
 There is a host of Fitbit and third-party apps, too.
 For an additional $20, you can slap on Fitbit Pay to the host of features.

 When the display is off, there is no way of telling that this is anything but a sleek looking traditional watch.
-Tap firmly towards the bottom or quickly turn your wrist and the screen magically appears.
+Tap firmly on the thing or quickly turn your wrist and the display magically appears.

 Withings Steel HR Sport

 If you want smart tracking along with self-expression, look no further than the Withings Steel HR Sport.